danielanywhere/ShopTools/README.md

 something that hasn't been addressed, just add an Issue and we'll make sure it gets some attention.

-So, what’s stopping you?
+So, what's stopping you?
 Your CNC is ready to go to work. **Why not let it?**

 Download ShopTools today and make your shop run smoother than ever.